 - US Court of Appeals for the Federal Circuit

-Complementing his commercial work, Adam maintains an active pro bono practice, including obtaining a victory for veteran Robert Doyon in the US Court of Appeals for the Federal Circuit, which issued a precedential decision holding that the Navy was required to apply liberal consideration to applications that seek medical retirement due to combat-induced post-traumatic stress disorder.
+Complementing his commercial work, Adam maintains an active pro bono practice, including wining a precedential Federal Circuit decision for veteran Robert Doyon that the Navy was required to apply liberal consideration to applications that seek medical retirement due to combat-induced post-traumatic stress disorder.